Natural resource enforcement

 Unauthorized harvest investigations

-A Natural Resource officer investigates an unauthorized harvest of timber,
+A Natural Resource Officer issues a seizure notice in an investigation into an unauthorized harvest of timber